The Xometry app works best with JavaScript enabled!

 3. Consumable costs are high, as the wire cannot be reused.

-What Is the Difference Between EDM and Wire Cut EDM?
+Differences Between EDM and Wire Cut EDM

 EDM uses a shaped electrode made of copper or carbon to cut intricate partial 3D cavities.
 The electrodes themselves are machined by conventional processes.
 Spark electrodes are then used in a pulsating height mode that allows cooling and full flushing of the work face.
 EDM is only as precise as the electrode machining but allows significant complexity in the shape of the eroded surface.
 This method is used for complex and precise shapes within molds and die-casting tools.
 It can operate on pre-hardened material, reducing overall costs and allowing more extreme hardening without tool distortion.
 Wire EDM, on the other hand, uses a continuously fed wire electrode for essentially 2D cutting.
 This process is ideal for complex 2D profiles for extrusion tools, punch/die sets, etc., as well as extreme precision processing of hard materials for aerospace and military applications.